6 Amazing Facts About Music Therapy

 The healing power of music was witnessed on an unparalleled scale during World War II.
 This was the first time music was recognized as an agent capable of helping the mentally and physically wounded.
 Music therapy is a key treatment in helping veterans with PTSD.

-Many women choose to have natural births which I’ve heard is a very painful experience.
+Many women choose to have natural births.
 Music can help take one’s mind off the pain for a little while.
 Music can also comfort the mother-to-be during the birthing experience.
 This type of therapy has been proven to decrease anxiety, decrease the need for medications during birth, and has contributed to overall positive feelings about the process of giving birth.

 The use of music along with the support of the music therapist keeps a calm and safe environment for the parent(s) and baby.